spenap/butaca/README.md

 Butaca is a movie database application for MeeGo Harmattan, the operating system running on the [Nokia N9][1].
 You can use it to:

- * Get all details about a movies: release date, overview, cast & crew, trailer...
+ * Get all details about movies and TV shows: release date, overview, cast & crew, trailer...
  * Get all details about a celebrity: birth details, biography, filmography...
  * Check showtimes -when available- for cinemas around you